Retirement is supposed to be a time to enjoy the fruits from decades of labor, but managing your health care can feel like a whole new job.

 Unfortunately, it’s easy to make Medicare mistakes.
 At best, they can cost you extra cash.
 At worst, they could leave you with a gap in coverage.

-If you have yet to enroll in Medicare but are nearing age 65, you might want to first check out “4 Dangers for First-Time Medicare Enrollees.”
+If you have yet to enroll in Medicare but are nearing age 65, you might want to first check out “4 Pitfalls for First-Time Medicare Enrollees.”

 The following are some mistakes that people who are already enrolled in Medicare can’t afford to make with their coverage.